-The welcome in May is unusually warm – it’s too early in the season for waiters and taxi drivers to start feeling jaded, and everyone is pleased to see the start of a new tourist season.
-The weather will be amazing, the sea is warming up and the countryside is still dotted with spring flowers.
-Best of all, prices are low so you can pick up some great cheap holidays in May.
+The welcome in May is unusually warm – it’s too early in the season for waiters and taxi drivers to start feeling jaded, and everyone in resort is pleased to see the start of a new tourist season.
+The weather will be amazing, the sea is warming up and the countryside carpeted with spring flowers.
+Best of all, prices are low so you can pick up some cheap holidays in May.

-Where should you go on holiday in May?
+Where should you go?
 In the Med, almost anywhere.
-In Spain, we recommend the unspoilt beaches Costa de la Luz and the beautiful coastline of Catalonia.
-On the islands of Mallorca, Menorca and Ibiza you’ll find some first-class villas.
+In Spain, I recommend the unspoilt beaches of the Costa de la Luz and the coastline of Catalonia.
+On the island of Mallorca you’ll find some first-class villas.
 See my guide to where’s hot in Spain in May.

 It’s a good time of year to pick up a deal on one of these luxury villas in Tuscany (see the latest special offers).
 Another classic destination for May – although not in the Med – is the Italian Lakes.
-Perfect for boat trips, walks along the shores, eating in charming local restaurants.
+It’s perfect for boat trips, walks along the shores and al fresco lunches.

 Long haul beaches and adventures

-A nice alternative to staying in a hotel is to rent a luxury Caribbean villa which comes fully staffed.
-Book with CV Travel.
+A nice alternative to staying in a hotel is to rent a fully-staffed luxury Caribbean villa with CV Villas.
 If you travel with friends the price is surprisingly affordable.
-See our pick of the best Caribbean holidays and details on weather in the Caribbean in May.
+See my pick of the best Caribbean holidays and details on weather in the Caribbean in May.

 Many people mistakenly believe that Bermuda is in the Caribbean.
-It’s actually in the Atlantic, and not so inviting in winter.
-But by May the weather has really cheered up and you can enjoy stunning pink sand beaches, immaculate gardens and golf courses and excellent hotels including Cambridge Beaches and the budget-friendly Grotto Bay Resort.
+It’s actually in the Atlantic and gets rather chilly in winter but by May the weather is superb and you can enjoy pink sand beaches, immaculate gardens and golf courses and hotels such as Cambridge Beaches and the budget-friendly Grotto Bay Resort.

-May is the perfect time to visit Japan.
-The temperature in Tokyo is mild, the gardens are in full bloom and the mountains are green.
-Kenrokuen gardens in Kanazawa are considered amongst the most beautiful in Japan.
+May is a good month to visit Japan.
+Temperatures in the capital Tokyo are mild, the gardens are in full bloom and the mountains are green.
+The Kenrokuen gardens in Kanazawa are considered amongst the most beautiful in Japan.
 Find more holiday ideas in Japan.

 UK holiday ideas in May

-If you’re looking for somewhere to stay with a large group of family or friends, why not rent a large house.
-We recommend The Big Domain which has a great collection of properties in the UK and abroad that all sleep 12 or more.
+If you’re looking for somewhere to stay with a large group of family or friends, you can rent a large house.
+I recommend The Big Domain which has a great collection of properties in the UK and abroad that all sleep 12 or more.

 Activity holidays in May

 Northern Spain offers rolling hills, empty beaches and dramatic mountains – great for hiking, biking and white-water rafting.
-It’s great value and the food is excellent.
+It’s very good value and the food is excellent.
 Find out more from Vintage Travel.
 Or discover the heartland of Spain on a self-drive tour of the non-touristy region of Extremadura.

-We also recommend Martin Randall which specialises in expert-led cultural tours in some of Europe’s most fascinating destinations.
-Travelling in a small group, each tour is themed around art, architecture, gastronomy, music or history.
+Martin Randall specialises in expert-led cultural tours in some of Europe’s most fascinating destinations.
+Travelling in a small group, each of its tours is themed around art, architecture, gastronomy, music or history.
 See the website for details.

-If you crave adventure, how about a check out Star Clippers which runs tall ship cruises on a traditional sailing boat.
-Peter Sommer Travels also runs gulet cruises in Turkey, Italy and Greece accompanied by an expert guide to show you around cultural sites.
+If you crave adventure, how about Star Clippers which runs tall ship cruises on traditional masted sailing boats.
+Peter Sommer Travels runs gulet cruises in Croatia, Greece, Italy and Turkey accompanied by an expert guide to show you around the cultural sites.

 Indulge your mind and body at a luxury spa retreat in the South of France or Andalucia.
-If you want to stretch yourself, how about a fitness holiday in the Italian Dolomites or a dedicated yoga holiday with healthy food and expert yoga teachers in a choice of beautiful destinations including Crete and Italy.
-Details from Destination Yoga.
+If you want to stretch yourself, how about a fitness holiday in the Italian Dolomites or a dedicated yoga holiday with healthy food and expert teachers in a choice of beautiful destinations including Crete and Italy.

-Spring is the perfect time to visit the Eastern US cities of New York and Boston.
-You can expect fabulous sunny weather on a fly-drive around New England or staying on a working farm.
-For a really stylish entrance, how about arriving in the Big Apple by transatlantic cruise, perhaps on Cunard’s Queen Mary 2.
+Spring is the perfect time to visit New York.
+You can expect fabulous sunny weather on a fly-drive in New England or, for a really stylish entrance, how about arriving in the Big Apple on a transatlantic cruise.

 Try our holiday quiz